- Date: 13/09/2023

 Just down the road from NGC225 is yet another Caroline Herschel discovery NGC189.

 This actually looks like a football goal keeper, with his arms outstretched waiting for the penalty to be taken.
 His head to the East.
-If you just want to find an object withing the clusters describe size of 4 arc/min, I see a three leaf clover laying on its side pointing to the North.
+If you just want to find an object within the clusters describe size of 4 arc/min, I see a three leaf clover laying on its side pointing to the North.

 Well it looks like an elliptical, but it’s classed as a SAB0a class mixed lenticular galaxy.
 Orientated East West, there is a fuzzy but bright core.
 Outside of that is a halo of about 3 arc/sec in an oval diameter.
 Outside of that and barely visible, is a 5 arc/sec halo.
 This looks circular.